Carlos Alcaraz: 2023: Wimbledon champion

-At the Queen's Club Championships, Alcaraz recorded his first title on grass in only his third career grass court tournament, beating Alex de Minaur in the final.
+At the Queen's Club, Alcaraz claimed his first title on grass in just his third Tour-level grass tournament, beating Alex de Minaur in the final.
 This victory also restored him as world No. 1.
-Despite relatively muted expectations for Alcaraz at Wimbledon, he only dropped two sets en route to the final.
-There he faced off against seven-time champion and four-time defending champion Novak Djokovic.
-Alcaraz won the match, which lasted four hours and forty-two minutes, and was instantly acclaimed as a modern epic.
+Despite relatively muted expectations for Alcaraz at Wimbledon, he only dropped two sets en route to the final, where he faced off against seven-time champion and four-time defending champion Djokovic.
+Alcaraz was breadsticked in the first set but held his nerve to win the match in five sets.
+It lasted four hours and forty-two minutes, and was instantly acclaimed as a modern epic.
 This was his first Wimbledon title, and his second major title overall.
-Alcaraz became the only man outside the Big Four to claim the Wimbledon singles title since 2002, before he himself had been born.
+Alcaraz also became the only man outside the Big Four to claim the Wimbledon singles title since 2002, before he himself had been born.

 Alcaraz lost in the quarterfinals of Toronto to Tommy Paul.
-He then met Djokovic again in the Cincinnati final.
+He then met Djokovic again for the Cincinnati final.
 Alcaraz lost in three sets, despite having a championship point in the second-set tiebreak.
-It was the longest ever best-of-three-sets ATP Masters final and the longest match in the tournament's history, at 3 hours and 49 minutes; Djokovic praised it as "one of the toughest matches of [his] life".
-Alcaraz entered the 2023 US Open as defending champion, and reached the semifinals having only dropped one set.
+It was the longest ever best-of-three-sets ATP Masters 1000 final and the longest match in the tournament's history, at 3 hours and 49 minutes; Djokovic praised it as "one of the toughest matches of [his] life".
+Alcaraz entered the US Open as defending champion, and reached the semifinals for the loss of just one set.
 However, he lost there to 2021 champion Daniil Medvedev in four sets.
 Following the tournament, Alcaraz lost the No. 1 ranking once again to eventual champion Djokovic, who had not been defending any points.
-He additionally withdrew from the Davis Cup Finals, citing tiredness.

 Alcaraz entered the autumn-winter hardcourt season with the goal of seizing the year-end No. 1 ranking.
-However, he lost to Jannik Sinner in the semifinals of Beijing, and then to Grigor Dimitrov in the round of 16 at Shanghai.
+However, just like 2022, he experienced an end-of-year slump as the tour moved back to fast hardcourt.
+He lost to Jannik Sinner in the semifinals of Beijing, and then to Grigor Dimitrov in the round of 16 at Shanghai.
 He withdrew from Basel due to injury, and lost in his opening round at the Paris Masters to Roman Safiullin.
-At the ATP Finals in Turin, Alcaraz lost to Alexander Zverev in the round robin stage but defeated Andrey Rublev and Daniil Medvedev to qualify for the semifinals, where he lost decisively to eventual champion Djokovic in straight sets.
+At the ATP Finals in Turin, Alcaraz lost to Alexander Zverev but defeated Andrey Rublev and Daniil Medvedev in the round robin stage.
+He qualified for the semifinals, where he lost decisively to eventual champion Djokovic.
 Ultimately, Alcaraz ended the year ranked No. 2.